Phallucy

-Phallucy was a rock/alternative metal band from Sacramento, California.
-The band's drummer, Abe Cunningham, later became the drummer with the band Deftones, which is now a worldwide success.
+Phallucy is an American rock band from Sacramento, California.
+The band's drummer, Abe Cunningham, later became the drummer with the band Deftones.
 Phallucy has reunited three times: in 1999, 2001 and finally in 2009 for the Chi Cheng Benefit Show in San Francisco along with Death Angel and other special guests.

 History

 Phallucy was a band from Sacramento formed in 1987.
 The band's name is a combination of the words "fallacy" and "phallus".
 Original members include Sonny Mayugba (guitar) and David Garcia (vocals).

 By 1993 the band, which then featured drummer Abe Cunningham, recorded a CD titled Valium.
 Before the release of the CD, Cunningham left to rejoin Deftones.
 Mayugba went on to publish Heckler magazine.
 Garcia started the band Daycare.